 Final-year optional courses may change and places may be limited.
-Students are not quaranteed a place on a particular final-year option.
+You are not guaranteed a place on a particular final-year option.

-Human Biology will equip you with skills relevant to a wide range of science-related careers, including in bioscience, healthcare and education, as well as for other graduate roles such as marketing and management.
-Recent graduates have entered further training for careers as doctors, physiotherapists or teachers.
-Others have taken postgraduate courses in areas such as cardiovascular science, stratified medicine and public health.
+You will be equipped with skills relevant to a diverse range of science-related careers, including in bioscience, healthcare and education, as well as for other graduate roles such as marketing and management.
+Recent graduates have entered further training for careers as doctors, physiotherapists or teachers, and some have entered careers in scientific research, scientific publishing and business management, whilst others have taken postgraduate courses.

-You'll be taught by world-class researchers from across our internationally renowned College of Medical, Veterinary & Life Sciences research institutes.
+You will learn from world-class researchers from across the College of Medical, Veterinary & Life Sciences, giving you the opportunity to explore a wide range of topics relevant to your own career goals.